 Adventure Consultants can help with all your equipment needs prior to your trip departing.
-We have a dedicated equipment coordinator that can answer any questions you may have, or you can also read the following equipment notes which are designed to help you when making decisions about which equipment best suits your personal needs.
+We have a dedicated equipment coordinator that can answer any questions you may have when making decisions about which equipment best suits your personal needs.

 We carry a good range of modern rental equipment.
 If you will be renting equipment from us please advise your requirements in advance to ensure correct sizing and availability.

 In addition, our extensive retail catalogue and gear store provide the added service of purchasing your clothing and equipment needs directly from us.
 We are regularly outfitting climbers from head to toe to help them prepare for their course, ascent or trek!
 We also have a range of products available at our headquarters for any last minute purchases on the day of departure.

 We can offer secure storage at our office for your luggage and valuables during the trip.

 Communication & Messages